ImagingDataCommons/slim/README.md

 Use *Slim* to visually explore public IDC cancer imaging data collections by visiting the IDC web portal: [portal.imaging.datacommons.cancer.gov](https://portal.imaging.datacommons.cancer.gov/).

-### Demo

-An interactive live demo of *Slim* is available at [herrmannlab.github.io/slim](https://herrmannlab.github.io/slim).
-Annotations can be drawn and modified as part of the demo, but they cannot be saved.

 ## Features

 ### Display of images